-- Communicate effectively in a construction site environment. - Demonstrate a working knowledge of construction site safety hand and power tools, and basic rigging. - Perform entry level carpentry skills involved in rough framing. - Perform entry level carpentry skills involved in exterior finishes, roofing applications, insulation and moisture barriers, metal studs, basic stair layout, installation of exterior doors and windows. - Perform entry level carpentry skills involved in concrete and site layout protocol. - Estimate materials necessary in the completion of the phases of construction being taught. - Have completed experience which may reduce their on-the-job apprenticeship requirements.
+- Communicate effectively in a construction site environment. - Demonstrate a working knowledge of construction materials. - Demonstrate a working knowledge of construction site safety, hand and power tools safety that is reinforced with an OSHA 10 Certification. - Perform entry level carpentry skills involved in rough framing.
+Rough framing includes floors, walls, trusses, vaulted roofs and dormers. - Perform entry level carpentry skills involved in exterior finishes, insulation and moisture barriers, metal studs, basic stair layout, installation of exterior doors and windows. - Demonstrate a basic knowledge in concrete and site layout protocol. - Estimate materials necessary in the completion of the phases of construction being taught. - Perform entry level finish carpentry skills which include cabinet installation, countertop installation, molding applications, interior door installation, and simple cabinet construction.

 Students entering the program should have good manual dexterity skills, good physical condition, like to work outdoors in changing weather conditions and be comfortable working at varying heights.
+Students are also required to provide his or her basic hand tools and framing style tool belts.
+A "kit" with all of these items is available to purchase in the bookstore at the beginning of the fall semester.
+A list of these tools can be provided by the Program Director upon request.